Kenneth-LJS/kenneth-ljs.github.io/article/introduction-to-domsi/article.md

 Fourthly, the query is self-documenting.
 Unlike horribly nested parent/child traversals and arbitrary property checks, Domsi queries allow you to label each node with an easy-to-understand selector.
 This makes development and maintenance much easier.
 No more tweaking xpaths and selectors!
 No more throwing out old scraping codes because the monolith of a function no longer works!

 And that’s not all!
-There are a lot more subtle features such as the `and` and `or` selectors.
+There are a lot more features I havent’ mentioned yet such as the `and` and `or` selectors.
 Also, when comparing colors, the color selector converts hex values and rgb values under the hood, saving yourself the unnecessary conversion headache.
 Check out the documentation for more info!

 ## But How Fast Is It?